 Call 811 a few days prior to digging.
-Tell the operator where you're planning to dig, what type of work you will be doing and your affected local utilities companies will be notified about your intent to dig.
+Tell the operator where you're planning to dig and what type of work you will be doing, and your affected local utilities companies will be notified about your intent to dig.
 In a few days, they'll send a locator to mark the approximate location of your underground lines, pipes and cables, so you'll know what's below - and be able to dig safely.

 - Determine the material requirements, pattern you are using and square footage of the patio you would like to build.
 We offer a landscape tile calculator tool to help you decide the amount of tiles you will need.